B1gF1s4/TLD-Twitch-Integration/RedeemsForRelease.md

 - [x] imeplement settings: enable / disable / arrow amount

 ### TTI Animal: Big Game
-- [ ] implemenet userInput: bear, moose
+- spawns bear or moose depending on userInput
+- defaults to bear if enabled, defaults to moose if bear is not enabled
+- can be enabled / disabled individually in settings
-- [x] implement settings: spawn distance / enable / disable
+- configurable spawn distance in settings
-- [x] spawns in front
+- spawns aurorabear during an aurora
-- [x] spawns aurorabear during an aurora, delays moose spawn in case of aurora until its over
+- delays moose spawn in case of aurora until its over

 ### TTI Animal: T-Wolf Pack
 - spawns between 2-5 t-wolves depending on userInput